 Representation at a rent escrow hearing

-Non-lawyers may represent landlords in a rent escrow or summary ejectment proceeding in District Court.
-Non-lawyers may represent a tenant in rent escrow or summary ejectment proceeding in District Court if the person is
+Tenants may choose to have a non-lawyer represent them in rent escrow or summary ejectment proceedings in District Court if the person is

 What Court may order

 The court shall make appropriate findings of fact and may make any order that justice requires.
 Such an order may include one or more of the following: